BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

 -10.addstake needs to use transferFrom because the user’s balances have to change, not the admin balances.

 -11.calculateRewardToStableCoin uses stake, so when distributing the reward, it retrieve 0.
-Solution is to use rewardInCWT = rewards[stakeholders]; don’t link the dividend with the stake but link with the reward.
-OR you can mod dividend to act the same as rewards
+Solution is to set reward = rewards[stakeholder] and dividend = dividends[stakeholder] to collect the previous state of reward and dividend (not re-calculate it because it will reset the reward to 0);
 By not recalculate but use the

 -12.change calculateReward and calculateRewardStableCoin func to internal to be used by other function only.